rotemhoresh/replay/README.md

 - `Ctrl + Right`: to the rightmost character
 - `Ctrl + Left`: to the leftmost character

+You can close the program by using:

+- `ESC`

 When the regex field contains a valid expression, the test string field will be colored according to matches and capture groups.

 ### Errors